 If you do it right, it takes about two minutes to make a smoothie.
-Adding the ingredients to a blender and blending everything up is about as easy as pouring milk into a bowl of cereal, but somehow things can go wrong.
+Adding the ingredients to a blender and blending everything up is about as easy as pouring water into a glass, but somehow things can go wrong.
 The consistency of the smoothie can go awry or one ingredient can overpower the entire drink.
 To help you with these common smoothie fails, here are easy ways to fix them.

 #1: Too Sweet